What Type Of Person Do You Want To Become?

 We are creating generations of individuals who dislike their lives and feel that there is nothing they can do about it.
 This is resulting in increasing rates of violence, depression, anxiety and even suicide.

 Today’s students are unaware of the next steps in life that await them.
-They must be ready to take ownership over their lives and prepare themselves accordingly.
+They must be ready to take ownership of their lives and prepare themselves accordingly.
 My talks and content challenge them to think differently about how they approach these next steps.
-By thinking differently, they can begin to break this cycle and and inspire younger generations to build a life that they love.
+By thinking differently, they can begin to break this cycle and inspire younger generations to build a life that they love.